 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Winter’s Bone Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Winter’s Bone blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Debra Granik

 Actor(s): Jennifer Lawrence, John Hawkes, Dale Dickey, Garret Dillahunt, Lauren Sweetser, Shelley Waggener, Ashlee Thompson